 Your startup’s business plan is essentially the outline of the first three to five years of your startup’s life, including the milestones you hope to achieve and how your company will do it.
 This is an absolutely essential document that you will need to gain funding from investors as well as use as a point of reference to manage your startup.

 Explore Startup Funding Options

 Once you have your business plan and an idea of the costs you’ll need covered, you can start exploring startup funding options.
-There are many startup funding options, including grants, loans, and venture capital, to choose from depending on your industry and business type.
+There are many startup funding options, including grants, loans, crowdfunding, and venture capital, to choose from depending on your industry and business type.
 For example, startups that are developing new technologies may opt for government grants, while an app development startup poised for rapid growth might have better luck with venture capital investors.